ChrisAkridge/IronAssembler/Specification.md

     One of { \r \n \t \0 \" \\ }
 ```

 All instructions, labels, and string table literals must be on one line.
-There can be arbitrary amounts of whitespace inside of an between lines.
+There can be arbitrary amounts of whitespace inside of and between lines.

 ## Stages of Assembling